Owner, Instructor, and Choreographer

 Steven has been drumming with Pandorium since 2008.
 He has been training in Arabic drumming since 2003 and has studied with notable percussionists such as Dominic the “Drum Doc,” Tobias Roberson and David Hall.
 He is the proud father of Pandorium’s future drummers.

 Todd has been playing guitar with Pandorium since 2013.
 He is a singer/songwriter with over 20 years of experience.
-He performs solo and in the bands Hyperion Initiative, For Karma, Bottom’s Up, and the Acoustapunks.
-He just released his 4th album.
+He performs solo and in the bands Acoustapunks and Quicksand Caravan Band.
+He is also a music teacher offering lessons in guitar, ukulele, bass, and piano.

 Ray has been drumming with Pandorium since 2014.
 He has been studying Middle Eastern drumming since 2008 and West African drumming since 2014.
 He occasionally likes to join the dancers onstage for a quick shimmy.